Erin Marteal, Executive Director

-Edwin Malone, Board of Directors
+Mark Perry, Treasurer, Board of Directors

 Mark is an alum of Ithaca College who returned to the area in the Spring of 2015 with his wife Elizabeth (“Baz”)—a Cornell alumna—and two wonderful kids, Iona and Guthrie.
 Today they live on their homestead in Danby, raising small livestock and farm-fresh eggs and veggies, and Mark works as an audit director at Cornell.

 Mark and his family started exploring the Garden in the mid-2000’s when visiting grandparents in town.
 During the process of moving to the Ithaca area and discovering family life around town, the Garden became a sanctuary of sorts, giving their children a wonderful calming place to explore and romp around, while learning in a safe outdoors environment.
 Gaia the magical turtle quickly became a beloved spot and the Anarchy Zone is an exciting recent addition.
 The Fire & Ice Festival is now an annual tradition!
 ICG remains one of the family’s favorite places to visit, relax, explore and dig in the dirt.